 - Free WiFi

-We serve a choice of continental or hot breakfast using in-season produce and home baking, served on fine china in our fireside breakfast room.
+Operating since 2009, we serve a choice of continental or hot breakfast using in-season produce and home baking, served on fine china in our fireside breakfast room.
 Our visitors will enjoy the use of a private bathroom and WiFi is available.

 Located on a quiet cul-de-sac a short drive from the bijoux shopping paradise of downtown Duncan, you will be assured the restful privacy you crave.
 Enjoy a glass of wine on a sun-bathed patio, or sit in the shade of the trees and read a good book.